Towards Generalising Neural Implicit Representations: Tasks

 \subsection{Other Tasks}

 The conventional 3D segmentation task as explored in a number of papers\cite{qi2017pointnet, xie2020review} typically involves predicting a semantic label for each point in an given input point-cloud.
-However, in the context of implicit representations, this task loses much of its meaning.
-Particularly when the input is a degraded and noisy point-cloud (see Sec.~\ref{sec:expr}).
+However, in the context of implicit representations, this task loses much of its meaning, as we want to learn semantic information at locations not in the input pointcloud.
+This of particular concern when the input is a degraded and noisy point-cloud (Sec.~\ref{sec:expr}).
 As we are considering the occupancy of a given spatial location, it makes more sense to consider the task as determining the semantic label of regions within the shape.

 Hence, given a mesh $\mathcal{X}$, for each vertex $\mathbf{x}\in\mathcal{X}$ with a semantic label $c_\mathbf{x}$, the semantic class of any location $\mathbf{p} \in \rthree\cap\mathcal{X}$ lying inside the mesh, has the semantic class of the nearest vertex of $\mathcal{X}$.